What is learning experience design?

 Learning experience design (LX design) is the process of creating learning experiences that enable the learner to achieve the desired learning outcome in a human centered and goal oriented way.

-Now let’s break things down into smaller parts: experience, design and learning.
+To gain a deeper understanding of LX design it’s easiest to break things down into smaller parts: experience, design and learning.
 These parts are quite self-explanatory and together they tell a lot about what LX design really is about.

 Everything we learn comes from experience, that’s a fact.
 As mentioned earlier an experience is any situation you encounter that takes an amount of time and leaves an impression.
 These experiences don’t necessarily have to take place in an educational setting like a school.
 They can take place at home, outside, in the office or anywhere else.